Deokuliar-1996/EPL-2020-2021/README.md

 	1. FPL_2020-2021_agg_stats.xlsx - consists aggregate data of stats for each player throughout season

 	2. FPL_2020-2021_weekly_stats.xlsx - consists of weekly data of stats for each player throughout season

+	3. FPL_2019_2020_weekly_stats.csv - consists of weekly data of stats for each player throughout season

+	4.fpl_2019-2020_position_xgstats.xlsx - consists positions and xG and xA of all players in 2019-2020 season

+	5.fpl_2020-2021_xgstats.xlsx - consists of xG and xA of all players in 2020-2021 season